 Learn to incorporate simple step-by-step guidance for practical mindfulness interventions to help your client with acceptance, self-regulation and healing.

-Training includes: 10 hours CPD certificate, notes, resources, and refreshments.
+30 hours CPD, certificate, notes, resources, flashcards, refreshments.